MedusaRE/Medusa/docs/CODE_STYLE.md

 not much editing is done within web-based Git clients, and you *can* change the tab stops usually.
 Since the *default* is 8, and not everyone changes it, making the documentation look correct matters more to me than source code in that case.

+This file is licensed under the terms of the CC BY-SA 4.0 license.